- Doctors & Departments

 Children’s Colorado patient Blake Cummins was born a Broncos fan.
 His love for the Broncos has helped carry him through his battle with leukemia.
 After undergoing a bone marrow transplant two years ago, Blake has returned to public school, is the manager of the middle school basketball team and remains an avid Bronco fan.
-Read his article about his interview with Broncos’ C.J.
-Anderson, where he tells “the whole story of C.J.
-Anderson.”
+He interviewed Broncos’ C.J.
+Anderson.

 Children’s Colorado patient Chandra Barnes loves the Denver Broncos and the Colorado Rockies.
 She has Noonan syndrome, had a heart transplant 4.5 years ago and currently is in remission from cancer.
 Chandra loves family time, her dog, playing games and playing with her dolls.
-Learn what surprised Chandra the most about her interview with Denver Broncos’ Sylvester Williams in her article “My interview with Sylvester Williams.”
+She interviewed Denver Broncos’ Sylvester Williams.

 Children's Colorado patient Daniel Hailpern was diagnosed with a rare form of leukemia the day following his middle school graduation.
 Now at age 15, he has hosted the sports show in our Seacrest Studios, created the popular song parody “Broncos Go,” and, most importantly, beat cancer.
-Learn about Daniel's “awe” inspiring interview with the Denver Broncos.
+He said his interview with the Denver Broncos was “awe” inspiring.